Becoming Seventy: Looking Back at Past Decades

 My word to them is congratulation. . .
 You ought to be jubilant because life is a tremendous struggle, and, if you have got through respectably and usefully, you ought to feel like people toward the close of a summer day seated on the rocks watching the sunset.— Thomas De Witt Talmage

 We can see the finish line.
 For a while, we have time to express thanks to the people and agencies who supported us and helped us survive.
 We have time to admire the sunset.
 We have the opportunity to solidify the legacies we will leave behind.

-- Becoming Seventy: Five Reasons to Be Thankful
+- Becoming Seventy: Five Reasons to Celebrate

 Near the top of the hill, we make a preliminary gratitude list, beginning with: The View from the Mountaintop, The Mountain Guides, The Scars, Strength: Outer and Inner, and The Supernatural.

 - Becoming Seventy: The Age of New Beginnings

 Times have changed.
 Today's average woman in her seventieth year is still becoming old, although her grandmother at that same age was already very old.
 We look briefly at some issues in her new world.